 Massage therapy is generally considered part of integrative medicine.
 It is offered more and more as an alternative treatment alongside standard medical treatments.

 Research supports the effectiveness of massage therapy on the mind and body.
 These days people sit more than ever, and chronic prolonged sitting has serious health implications.
 Massage therapy helps reduce stress, lessen pain and muscle tension, increases relaxation and enhances your sense of well-being.

 In a variety of studies, massages have proven to help speed the recovery of surgery patients and increase the productivity of office workers via on-site chair massages (15- to 20-minute sessions).

-Massage therapy relieves chronic pain, acute musculoskeletal issues, and lower back pain with a technique called trigger point therapy.
-Skilled massage therapists can also help speed up muscle and tendon recovery, particularly at the elbows, Achilles tendons, and knees.
+Massage therapy relieves chronic pain, acute musculoskeletal issues and lower back pain with a technique called trigger point therapy.
+Skilled massage therapists can also help speed up muscle and tendon recovery, particularly at the elbows, Achilles tendons and knees.

-Different types of massage
+What are the different types of massage therapy?

-- Chair massage, which has been shown to help prevent overuse injuries, relieve pain and stiffness, lower blood pressure, and improve job satisfaction for employees who sit at their desks all day long.
+- Chair massage, which has been shown to help prevent overuse injuries, relieve pain and stiffness, lower blood pressure and improve job satisfaction for employees who sit at their desks all day long.